Edge Considered Harmful: Overlaid Lower-Left Links

 support team may be arbitrarily far-removed from actual developers, of course, and this

-may just reflect dysfunction or incompetence in the reporting pipeline.
+may just reflect defect or incompetence in the reporting pipeline.
 If not, though,

-my web sites—and scores of others—will simply not work very well in Edge.
+the web sites here—and scores of others—will simply not work very well in Edge.

 Sorry, Microsoft, but most people are not going to spend weeks or months redesigning web sites